Siddharth-Shrivastava7/Image-Augmentation/README.md

 # Image-Augmentation

-Increasing the number of images in a data-set as desired.
+Creating multiples of an image in a dataset as desired.